-Did you know that in 2018, a total of 20,500 military personnel were sexually assaulted or raped?
+Did you know that in 2018, according to Department of Defense surveys, a total of 20,500 military personnel claim to have been sexually assaulted or raped?
 The victims of such crimes included 13,000 women and 7,500 males.

 The military is working to implement the Defense Task Force on Sexual Assault in the Military Services (DTFSAMS).
 They are also working on recommendations on sexual assault prevention and response.